-The information in the accompanying Schedule of Expenditures of Federal Awards ("SEFA") includes the federal grant and loan activity of the Organization under programs of the federal government for the year ending June 30, 2016.
+The information in the accompanying Schedule of Expenditures of Federal Awards ("SEFA") includes the federal grant and loan activity of the Organization under programs of the federal government for the year ending June 30, 2017.
 The information in the SEFA is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Therefore, some amounts presented in the SEFA may differ from amounts presented in, or used in the preparation of, the consolidated financial statements.
+Therefore, some amounts presented in the SEFA may differ from amounts presented in, or used in the preparation of, the financial statements.

-Single Audit Reports Schedule of Findings and Questioned Costs
+Schedule of Findings and Questioned Costs

-Year Ended June 30, 2016
+Year Ended June 30, 2017